The virial theorem and the Price equation

 The momentum-averaged positions $\mathbb{E}({\bf z}(t))$ and velocities $\frac{d}{dt}\mathbb{E}({\bf z}(t))$ are discrete analogs of momentum-averaged position and momentum velocity in electromagnetism, where they emerge from the virial density in an application of the virial theorem to electromagnetic pulses \cite{englert2014lectures}.
-Whereas $\mathrm{cov}({\bf r}(t),{\bf z}(t))$ is frequently referred to as the {\em selection term} in the Price equation \cite{bourrat2023price}, the connection to the virial theorem suggests it is better described as a selection {\em rate}.
+Whereas $\mathrm{cov}({\bf r}(t),{\bf z}(t))$ is frequently referred to as the {\em selection term} in the Price equation \cite{bourrat2023price}, the connection to the virial theorem suggests that it is better described as a selection {\em rate} (Table \ref{tab:glossary}).
 Similarly, the {\em transmission} term $\mathbb{E}\left(\frac{d{\bf z}(t)}{dt}\right)$ is more accurately a transmission {\em rate}.
-Moreover, the analog to fitness as understood from the perspective of the virial theorem is acceleration normalized by velocity.
-Most significantly, while the dynamical interpretation typically relies on associating evolutionary force to natural selection, drift, migration, or mutation \cite{hitchcock2014evolutionary}, the equivalence between the virial theorem and the Price equation, suggests that force is more naturally associated to the population growth rate that they can affect.
+Most significantly, while the dynamical interpretation typically relies on associating force to natural selection, drift, migration, or mutation \cite{hitchcock2014evolutionary}, the equivalence between the virial theorem and the Price equation, suggests that force is more naturally associated to fitness.
 The correspondence of force to a rate of change is not surprising, since force is also a rate of change, specifically the rate of change of momentum.
 This stands more in line with the {\em statistical interpretation} of evolutionary theory \cite{walsh2000chasing,walsh2002trials,matthen2002two}, which, among several critiques of the dynamical interpretation, finds fault with the analogies of biological processes such as mutation with forces in physics, arguing that the physical forces are causal in a way that processes such as selection or mutation are not \cite{walsh2000chasing}.
-Nevertheless, the analogy of population growth with force can be viewed as consistent with the dynamical interpretation; for example, population growth can directly affect patterns of DNA polymorphism \cite{williamson2005simultaneous}.
-Moreover, the mathematical correspondence of the Price equation with the virial theorem suggests that the analogies in Table \ref{tab:glossary} could sharpen the arguments for the dynamical interpretation \cite{hitchcock2014evolutionary} in noting that ``natural selection turns out to be more similar to forces such as friction and elastic forces rather than the more canonical gravitation."
+However, the analogy of population growth with force can be viewed as consistent with the dynamical interpretation; for example, population growth can directly affect DNA polymorphism patterns \cite{williamson2005simultaneous}.
+Moreover, the virial theorem in the setting of the ecological simple harmonic oscillator affirms \cite{hitchcock2014evolutionary} in noting that ``natural selection turns out to be more similar to forces such as friction and elastic forces rather than the more canonical gravitation."